sileriky/To-do/Assemble Me.md

 # Assemble Me - The 8-Bit Assembler

 Description: The microprocessor simulator that we are currently using is awkard to work with, hence I'm working one a new one.
 Blame Gani for the idea.
 Specifics: The project has been created with VS 2017 using C# and WPF.
+Link

 ## To Do:
 1. IMPLEMENT DRAG-N-DROP...
 IMMEDIATELY